 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (59)

-…swiftly followed by fish on a bed of creamy mash potatoes (can’t remember what kind of fish now that I think of it – blame wine).
+…swiftly followed by fish on a bed of creamy mashed potatoes (can’t remember what kind of fish now that I think of it – blame wine).

 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (60)